 When it comes to a business continuity plan, as a business owner, your employees’ health, safety, and well-being should be your number one priority.

 After all, they’re the face of your company and the foundation of your operations.

-While reinforcing WFH, it’s essential to check-in with them regularly and makes sure that they don’t have any problem left unaddressed in their new routine.
+While reinforcing WFH or hybrid work, it’s essential to check-in with them regularly and makes sure that they don’t have any problem left unaddressed in their new routine.

 To make it easier, you can start by asking them about their circumstances.

 1) Ask Them About Their Circumstances

 Not every office-bound employee can transition to working from home in a snap.
 It takes time for them to get used to their new routines, work hours, and workspace.